 It’s important to remember we don’t know with certainty what causes cellulite and there are no studies showing treatments that are 100% effective at permanently getting rid of cellulite.
 If you have it and it bothers you, here’s the general consensus cellulite to-do list.
 And even if these don’t cure our cellulite, they’re still great for overall health.
 Can’t hurt.

 FYI, the main goal of each treatment is to break up that connective tissue and/or decrease the amount of fatty deposits.

-There’s a whole bunch, none of which can fully cure it, but some are more successful than others at lessening the appearance or breaking up the connective tissue.
+There’s a whole bunch, none of which can fully cure it, but some are more successful than others at reducing the overall appearance of skin dimpling.
 They include laser-needling, heat therapy, suction treatments, deep massage and under-the-skin needling to break up the connective tissue.
 Results vary on a case-by-case basis, but each of these would create some fluidity under the skin and at the very least loosen up the fat deposits so they don’t appear so outwardly rigid.

 Even though the cause of cellulite is still ambiguous, scientists are pretty sure it’s circulation-related and nothing gets blood flowing, oxygen to our cells and collagen production going like exercise.

 Consuming foods with a high-water concentration, think fruits and veggies, helps increase oxygen levels in skin cells, which ultimately delivers firmer, smoother-looking skin.

 Add this to one of the many reasons to avoid smoking and second-hand smoke when possible.
 We already know it causes premature skin aging, but it also compromises every internal function including collagen production and blood flow.
 Skin loses the ability to bounce back making it easier for our fat cells to access the top dermal layer.

 At-home skincare and treatments